zazuko/data-cube-curation/README.md

 * DYDRA_REPO
 * DYDRA_API_KEY

+You can get those value by creating a repository on [dydra.com](https://dydra.com)

-Alternatively, you may replace the URL completely with your desired SPARQL endpoint.
+Alternatively, you may replace the `SPARQL_ENDPOINT` variable completely with your desired installation URL.

 Once that's done run from the repository root: